In This Section

 Candidates are required to bring one (1) form of valid (non-expired), government issued, photo ID to the test site.
 Additionally, candidates must bring a copy of their Confirmation Notice which is emailed to them at the time of registration.

-If you wish to reschedule or cancel a testing appointment within the same exam window, you must contact Meazure Learning (formerly Scantron) at least 2 business days before the scheduled appointment.
+If you wish to reschedule or cancel a testing appointment within the same exam window, you must contact Meazure Learning at least 2 business days before the scheduled appointment.
 Canceling or rescheduling a testing appointment more than 2 business days in advance is subject to a $50 fee.
 Canceling or rescheduling less than 2 business days in advance of an appointment is not permitted.

 Please review the procedures and fee schedule on the Certification Exam Change Policy page.
 All change and cancellation requests must be made by submitting the Exam Window Change/Cancellation Form.